-Now that you're a firearm owner you have the obligation to help ensure that shooting sports are safe for everyone - participants and bystanders alike.
+Now that you're a firearm owner you have the obligation to help ensure that shooting sports are safe for everyone participants and bystanders alike.
 You can do that by practicing these principles of firearm safety and passing them on to others - especially new shooters.
 Set an example for beginners.
 Be a guide to their safe entry into the exciting world of shooting sports.
 Invest your time and patience for the love of the sport and for its future.
-After all, it's your love of the sport that led you to buy a new Marlin.
+After all, it's your love of the sport that led you to buy a new Remington.

 Firearm ownership is a right and privilege.
-It's a right guaranteed in this nation's Constitution.
 It's a privilege, which carries with it a personal responsibility to use your firearm in a way which will ensure your safety and the safety of others.
 The preservation of this right and privilege depends on the personal commitment of you and your fellow shooters to the safe and responsible use of firearms.
 Let the Ten Commandments of Firearm Safety outlined in the book guide you at all times.
 Teach and promote these rules whenever you can.
 Remember, firearm safety depends on you!
-That's the only way to really enjoy your new Marlin firearm and to preserve sport shooting as we know it today.
+That's the only way to really enjoy your new Remington firearm and to preserve sport shooting as we know it today.

-Marlin® Model XT Series Bolt Action Rimfire Rifles
+Remington® Model 783TM Bolt Action Rifles

-Congratulations on your choice of a Marlin®.
+Congratulations on your choice of a Remington®.
 With proper care, it should give you many years of dependable use and enjoyment.
 For best results, we recommend that you use Remington Ammunition - the ammunition used in factory testing your firearm against our rigorous function and performance standards.

-PICTURE 1 This picture shows the main parts of a Marlin XT-Series Bolt Action Rimfire Rifle.
+PICTURE 1 This picture shows the main parts of a REMINGTON® Bolt Action Rifle.
 The picture will aid in understanding the instructions.